Option Definitions

 - Limit Order - buy or sell a security at a specific price or better.

-- Stop Order - buy or sell a security when its price moves above or below a specified stop price.
+- Stop Order - buy or sell to close some position on a security when its price moves above or below a specified stop price.

 Statistical Definitions